jupi421/colbuilder/docs/user_guide.md

 colbuilder --config_file config.yaml --debug
 ```

-This will provide more information about what's happening during execution.
+This will provide more information about what's happening during execution and save all intermediate files.

 ## Best Practices

 ### Performance Considerations

-- **Memory Usage**: Large fibrils require significant memory.
-Start with smaller fibril_length values (30-60 nm) before attempting larger structures.
+- **Memory Usage**: Larger - especially in diameter - fibrils require significant memory.
+Start with smaller fibril_length values (contact_distance: 20-60 Ang) before attempting larger structures.
-- **Processing Time**: Sequence generation with crosslink optimization is the most time-consuming step.
+- **Processing Time**: Sequence generation with crosslink optimization is one of the most time-consuming steps.
 Consider running this step separately and reusing the output for multiple geometry variations.

 ### Workflow Recommendations

-1. **Iterative Approach**: Start with sequence generation only, validate the output, then proceed to geometry generation, and finally topology generation.
+1. **Iterative Approach**: Start with sequence generation only, validate the output, then proceed to geometry and topology generation.

 2. **Validation at Each Step**: Visualize the output of each stage with molecular visualization software like PyMOL or VMD to ensure correctness.

 3. **Parameter Exploration**: Test different contact_distance values to find the optimal radial packing for your system.

-4. **Crosslink Balance**: For realistic models, use age-appropriate crosslink types (HLKNL/LKNL for young tissue, PYD/DPD for mature tissue) and consider using the mixing feature for heterogeneous crosslinking.

-### File Management

-- Organize output files by species and parameter sets
-- Include key parameters in directory names for easy reference
-- Keep track of configuration files used to generate specific structures

 ## Next Steps